shohoku11wrj/shohoku11wrj.github.com/_posts/way/Technology/2013-09-28-android-staggered-gridview.md

 It's just scroll to Top.</li>
 </ul>

-The 1st flaw is partially overcome by [this post](http://www.ggkf.com/android/android-onscrolllistener-for-staggered-grid-view)
+The 1st flaw is partially overcomed by [this post](http://www.ggkf.com/android/android-onscrolllistener-for-staggered-grid-view)

 Why it is partially?
 Because it just detect the bottom of the StaggeredGridView and then add a listener on it, without any extra effect/text/animation.
 So, it's too plain.
 Maybe the author did not want to strict the imagination of other developers.